20 weeks pregnant

 - Spina bifida – a condition in which there is an opening in your baby's spine because it has not fused shut.

-- Cleft palate - the roof of the mouth and the lips do not join together properly.
-This is very upsetting but fixable.
+- Cleft lip or palate – where the roof of the mouth and the lips haven’t joined together properly.
+This is obviously very upsetting but can usually be fixed.

-- Diaphragmatic hernia - the muscle between your baby's lungs and stomach does not form properly.
+- Diaphragmatic hernia – when the muscle between the baby's lungs and stomach doesn’t form properly.